 Photographs of the tomb, funeral effigy, corset, portrait and ring can be purchased from Westminster Abbey Library: [email protected]

-The Abbey Museum is now closed but the effigy, corset and ring will be displayed in the new Jubilee Galleries due to open in 2018.
+The funeral effigy, corset and ring will be displayed in the new Jubilee Galleries due to open mid 2018.

-See also Martyrs of the Reformation entry on History-Famous People for the stone set in the floor beside Elizabeth and Mary's tomb.
+See also Martyrs of the Reformation entry for the stone set in the floor beside Elizabeth and Mary's tomb.

 Oxford Dictionary of National Biography (2004)